Leen-Jabban/TIS_Comfort/README.md

 # The Comfort of Temporal Interference Stimulation on the Forearm: Computational and Psychophysical Evaluation
-This a repository for codes used to run the simulations outlined in the paper 'The Comfort of Temporal Interference Stimulation on the Forearm: Computational and Psychophysical Evaluation'.
+This a repository for the scripts used to run the simulations outlined in the paper 'The Comfort of Temporal Interference Stimulation on the Forearm: Computational and Psychophysical Evaluation'.
+The results from the Psychophysical experiment are available in the .zip file.
 For further information, please refer to the paper.

 ## Important Notes